ADACHI CLINIC KOBE DESGIN LABORATORY

 Picture

-"We experimented with this idea of bringing the warmth of wooden stethoscopes back to modern use."
+"Bringing the warmth of wooden stethoscopes back to modern use."

 Picture